YuSugihara/QTL-seq/README.md

   -F , --filial         Filial generation.
 This parameter must be
                         more than 1.
 [2]
   -t , --threads        Number of threads.
 If you specify the number
-                        below one, then QTL-plot will use the threads as many as possible.
+                        below one, then QTL-seq will use as many threads as possible.
 [2]
   -w , --window         Window size (kb).
 [2000]
   -s , --step           Step size (kb).
 [100]
   -D , --max-depth      Maximum depth of variants which will be used.
 [250]